rehan-hdr/contacts-backend/README.md

 # contacts-backend

-Building an Express.js project from the ground up that does CRUD operations for a basic Contacts app.
+## Backend for a simple My Contacts App

-To understand the core workings of the backend side of Web Applications.
+Built from the ground up to understand the core working of the backend side of Web Applications Built in Node.js with the Express.js framework.
-Following best practices to ensure efficiency and organisation of code.
+Organised with proper MVC architecture
+Authenticated with JWT
+CRUD Operations
+REST APIs tested with Thunder Client
+MongoDB used for Database

+## To run on own device

+make a .env file.
+Put in the Connection String for your mongoDB database.
+Put in the Access Token for JWT

+in the terminal, run: "npm run dev"

+Install Thunder Client in VS Code to run the APIs yourself.